LeEnno/alfred-add-to-busycal/README.md

 alfred-add-to-busycal
 =====================

-Alfred Workflow to Add a New Event to [BusyCal](http://www.busymac.com/busycal/index.html).
+Alfred Workflow to Add a New Event or Todo to [BusyCal](http://www.busymac.com/busycal/index.html).

 Instructions
 ------------